imbrn/v8n/docs/Validation.md

   .test({ age: 3 }); // False, this is an object
 ```

-This strategy is most useful for conditionals since you can pass it's result
+This strategy is most useful for conditionals since you can pass its result
 directly into an `if` statement or similar.
 For more details about `test()`
 and for additional examples take a look at it's [API documentation](/api/#test).